Abandoned & Little-Known Airfields:

 ____________________________________________________

-This former general aviation airport is located only 6 miles south of the Canadian border.
+This general aviation airport was located only 6 miles south of the Canadian border.

-as it was not depicted on the 1948 Kootenai Sectional Chart (according to Chris Kennedy)
+as it was not depicted on the 1951 USGS topo map or the October 1958 Kootenai Sectional Chart.

-along with two hangar on the southeast side of the field.
+along with 2 hangars on the southeast side of the field.

 A "huge rock" was also depicted just northwest of the runway.